google/proto-quic/src/testing/android/docs/junit4.md

     }
     ```

 1.  `assertEquals(float a, float b)` and `assertEquals(double a, double b)` are
     deprecated in JUnit4's Assert class. **Despite only generating a warning at
     build time, they fail at runtime.** Please use
     `Assert.assertEquals(float a, float b, float delta)`

+1. Errorprone expects all public methods starting with `test...` to be
+    annotated with `@Test`.
+Failure to meet that expectation will cause
+    errorprone to fail with something like this:

+        [JUnit4TestNotRun] Test method will not be run; please add @Test annotation

+    In particular, you may see this when attempting to disable tests.
+In that
+    case, the test should be annotated with both @DisabledTest and @Test.

 ## Common questions